Melbourne tram route 30: History

-Route 30 was first allocated to the line between City (Spencer Street) to Brunswick Street (St Vincent's Plaza) via La Trobe Street on 25 September 1972.
-Prior to that, trams running the La Trobe Street shuttle usually ran without numbers.
+The line along La Trobe Street between Spencer Street (Stop 1) and Brunswick Street (now St Vincent's Plaza) (Stop 12) was opened by the Melbourne & Metropolitan Tramways Board on 15 January 1951.
+Until 1972, trams running the La Trobe Street shuttle usually ran without numbers.
+Route 30 was first allocated to the line between City Spencer Street to via La Trobe Street on 25 September 1972.
+On 19 June 1973, a siding was installed just east of St Vincent's Plaza in order to allow route 12 and route 30 trams to shunt out of the way of through-running trams.

 Most of the trams routes that ran via Brunswick Street or Victoria Parade also had peak-hour variants that would terminate at the La Trobe Street (for example route 23 and 24).
 For most of its operation, route 30 had never had a weekend or an evening service (services ending at 18:00).

 In 1995, route 34 commenced operation between City (La Trobe Street) and East Melbourne, and operated during off-peak hours (10:00 to 15:30).
 Route 30 became peak-only following this point.
-Route 34 was discontinued from regular service on 19 September 2003, and route 30 began operating off-peak again.
-On 4 January 2005, route 30 was extended to Waterfront City along Harbour Esplanade and Docklands Drive, with the opening of the Docklands Drive tram extension.
-Route 30 started terminating in its current location in Harbour Esplanade at Central Pier in July 2008, with route 86 being extended to Waterfront City.
+Route 34 was discontinued from regular service on 19 September 2003, and replaced by new off-peak services of route 30 which began on 21 September 2003.